NAUMathStat/seminars/teaching.md

 Note that talks are listed in reverse chronological order.

+### EACUE at NAU

+**Date:** Thursday, April 18, 2024

+**Speakers:** Katie Louchart, Shannon Guerrero, Sujey Ramos, Aaron Cirzan, Jacob Jasperson (NAU)

+**Abstract:** Gina, along with several other faculty from our department, has participated in a course offered by the Association of College and University Educators and will be sharing about the program as well as highlighting a few ideas and practices she has learned.

 ### Elevating Excellence Grant and Embedded PMAs

 **Date:** Thursday, April 4, 2024